skhidrapure/bikesharing/README.md

 ![](Resources/Story_01.png)

 The Screenshoot above shows the total number of riders for the month of August 2019.
 We can see there are two types of riders represented in this screen: Customers and Subscribers.
 The visualization uses a pie chart to show the proportion of each User Type & Gender.
-This shows that over 81% of customers are Subscribers.
+The pie chart shows that over 81% of customers are Subscribers.
 This visualization is important to future investors because a solid base of Subscribers is nessecary for long-term viability and return on investment.

 ![](Resources/Story_2.png)